b1naryth1ef/disco/docs/README.md

 # Disco

 Disco is a simple, clean and extendable library for the [Discord API](https://dis.gd/docs).
-Disco is intended to be the easiest option for building both simple and complex API integrations, while also remaining an option for power-users looking to build large bots spanning thousands of servers.
+Disco is built and aimed at developers looking to quickly start building bots that can be grown and extended to live on thousands of servers, and have immense functionality.
+To facilitate this, Disco provides a clean and simple interface which gets out of the way, but never sacrifices functionality.
+Disco is actively used by the staff at Discord to help us build and test Discord.

 ## Stability